Wyvern: In heraldry

 The wyvern is a frequent charge in English heraldry and vexillology, also occasionally appearing as a supporter or crest.
+In the context of British heraldry, the four-legged dragon and the two-legged wyvern are considered to be two strictly different entities.
+This distinction is not typically made in French or German heraldry.

 A wyvern is typically depicted resting upon its legs and tail, but may be depicted with its claws in the air and only supported by its tail.
 On occasion, a wyvern may be depicted as wingless and with its tail nowed.
+A wingless heraldic wyvern is typically referred to as either a wyvern sans wings or as a lindworm.
+Legless wyverns, termed sans legs, are also used in some charges.

 A silver (argent) wyvern formed the crest of the Borough of Leicester as recorded at the heraldic visitation of Leicestershire in 1619: "A wyvern sans legs argent strewed with wounds gules, wings expanded ermine."
 The term "sans legs" may not imply that the wyvern was "without legs", rather than its legs are not depicted, being hidden or folded under.
 This was adopted by the Midland Railway in 1845 when it became the crest of its unofficial coat of arms.
 The company asserted that the "wyvern was the standard of the Kingdom of Mercia", and that it was "a quartering in the town arms of Leicester".
 However, in 1897 the Railway Magazine noted that there appeared "to be no foundation that the wyvern was associated with the Kingdom of Mercia".
 It has been associated with Leicester since the time of Thomas, 2nd Earl of Lancaster and Leicester (c.
 1278–1322), the most powerful lord in the Midlands, who used it as his personal crest.